croz-ltd/nrich/README.md

 - implementation - contains actual api implementation
 - spring boot starter - has the `spring-boot-starter` suffix and contains spring boot auto configuration of the specified module

-In spring boot environment only spring boot starter modules should be added as dependencies.
+In Spring Boot environment only spring boot starter modules should be added as dependencies.

 nrich is composed of following modules: